lolmaus/lolma.us/content/markdown-blocks/about-site-en.md

 *   During build, the website is hitting GitHub and StackOverflow API to collect stats.
 As both services severely limit API usage, the app won't download stats if they're available from FastBoot.

-*   GitHub authentication is implemented: logging in lets you star/unstar projects from the app.
+*   GitHub authentication is implemented: log in to star/unstar projects without leaving the app.

 *   Content is stored as Markdown with [Front Matter](https://jekyllrb.com/docs/frontmatter/).
 Carefully overridden adapters and serializers are used to work with endpoints and data formats.